Spinodoid metamaterials

 Spinodoid metamaterials offer several advantages over conventional metamaterials.

 Spinodoid metamaterials with seamless anisotropy (from left to right): isotropic, lamellar, columnar, and cubic topologies.
-(Kumar et al., 2020)

-Inverse design enabled by machine learning
+Inverse-designed mechanics by machine learning

 We showed that the spinodoid design space can be integrated with an efficient and robust machine learning (ML) technique for the inverse design of (meta-)materials, in particular, uniform and functionally-graded cellular mechanical metamaterials with tailored direction-dependent (anisotropic) stiffness and density.